NickleDave/EWIN-coding-bootcamp/README.md

   `(bootcamp) >`.

    You're going to install required packages into the environment you've just created.
 (We'll explain what that means Thursday.)

    To install those packages, enter the command

   `> conda install jupyter pandas numpy pip`

   and say `y` when it asks you whether it's okay to install the dependencies (trust me, it's okay)

-To deactivate you just enter `deactivate` (for Windows) or `source deactivate` (for Mac), or simply close the terminal
+To deactivate you just enter `deactivate` (for Windows) or `source deactivate` (for Mac), or simply close the terminal.

-You'll want to activate that conda environment again so you can use the Jupyter notebooks.
+You'll want to open an Anaconda terminal and activate that conda environment again when we start using the Jupyter notebooks in the bootcamp.

-To do so, you'll either go to the directory with this cloned repo in the terminal and enter `>jupyter notebook` or if Anaconda installed Jupyter for you, you can click the handy-dandy red icon under Anaconda in your programs (this might only work on Windows, sorry Mac people).